 I don’t think I’ll ever play Tic Tac Toe again.

-Eventually after a couple weeks of being stuck on this lab, we narrowed it down to my play method.
-While it looked correct, the final coach taught me a trick: Comment out every line in the method, and add each line back one at a time (typing the line as a new line, and deleting the old, commented out version.)
-If the code does break, you know which line is the problem.
-If the code doesn’t break again and it magically works this time, hey, you have working code.
+Eventually, after a couple weeks of being stuck on this lab, a technical coach and I narrowed it down to my play method.
+While it looked correct, Erika taught me a trick: If you can narrow your issue down to one method, comment out every line in the method, and add each line back one at a time–typing the line as a new line, and deleting the old, commented out version.
+If the code breaks, you know which line is the problem child.
+If the code doesn’t break, and it magically works this time, hey, you have working code now.